Aastlef/Y4Project/README.md

 ### Semester 1 results.

-The tsv file reading reading notebook consists of the code written to extract data from the asued.tsv file (Green,D. catalogue), a webscraper to collect the files and initial image analysis.
+The tsv file reading notebook consists of the code written to extract data from the asued.tsv file (Green,D. catalogue), a webscraper to collect the files and initial image analysis.

 The manipulation+cnn notebook contains the code to process the images: logscaling, sigma clipping and normalising and the augmentation procedure.
 This is followed by a basic CNN and initial results.